Observations of the Fermi bubbles and the Galactic center excess with the DArk Matter Particle Explorer: Galactic center excess

 We add the \gce to the model and fit the model to the observed data.
 Figure~\ref{fig::gce:fluxmap}d shows the residual map using the alternative model.
 The residual in the central $5\deg$ region is well consistent with the statistical fluctuation.
 To further visualize the spatial distribution of the excess, we split the residual map according to the angular distance to GC and calculate the average flux within several annuli of width $1\deg$.
 In Figure~\ref{fig::gce:flux_radius}, the gray points represent the average flux of the residual for the model including the \gce, which confirms that the residuals are mostly flat.
 The weak negative residual in the inner region suggests the intensity of the excess is slightly overstated due to the complex background.
 We also re-add the \gce model to the residual map and show the average flux with blue points.
 The excess is indeed peaked at GC, and the radial distribution is consistent with the baseline \jf map.

 Bin-by-bin analysis is conducted to derive the SED of \gce.
 Several energy bins are combined together to increase statistics: two bins below 20~GeV, three bins between 20~GeV and 80~GeV, and four bins above 80~GeV.
 Based on the global-fit model, we fix the spectral indices, tie the normalizations of \ion{H}{1} and $\rm H_2$ together while keeping the ratio, and fit the parameters in each combined energy bin.
-Figure~\ref{fig::gce:flux_roi} shows the mean flux of the \gr components in the ROI.
+The left panel of Figure~\ref{fig::gce:sed_gce} shows the mean flux of the \gr components in the ROI.
 On average, the \gce contributes more photons than \fbs and point sources below $\sim \rm 8~GeV$.
 But it is still much weaker than the Galactic diffuse emission and therefore is prone to the systematics of the background model.
-The SED of the \gce at $5\deg$ from GC, given the baseline background model, is shown in Figure~\ref{fig::gce:sed_gce} and listed in Table~\ref{tab::gce:spec}.
-The DAMPE results are in good agreement with the spectra extracted from \lat data~\citep{Zhou2015,Calore2015b,Cholis2022}.\footnote{ \citet{Calore2015b} and~\citet{Cholis2022} present the spectrum of \gce averaged over the ROI of $|\ell|<20\deg$ and $2\deg<|b|<20\deg$, so $4.41$ is multiplied to their SEDs for conversion. \citet{Zhou2015} shows the mean SED within $10\deg$ of GC, hence a conversion factor of $0.766$ is adopted.} A slight tension might present in the energy range of $8-20$~GeV since the upper limits are below the observed flux from \lat.
+The SED of the \gce at $5\deg$ from GC, given the baseline background model, is shown in the right panel of Figure~\ref{fig::gce:sed_gce} and listed in Table~\ref{tab::gce:spec}.
+The DAMPE results are in good agreement with the spectra extracted from \lat data~\citep{Zhou2015,Calore2015b,Cholis2022}.\footnote{ \citet{Calore2015b} and~\citet{Cholis2022} present the spectra of \gce averaged over the ROI of $|\ell|\leq 20\deg$ and $2\deg\leq|b|\leq20\deg$, so $4.41$ is multiplied to their SEDs to convert to the ones measured at $5^\circ$ from GC. \citet{Zhou2015} shows the mean SED within $10\deg$ of GC, hence a conversion factor of $0.766$ is adopted.} A slight tension might present in the energy range of $8-20$~GeV since the upper limits are below the observed flux from \lat.
 The TS value for the \gce in the whole energy range is 80.1, showing $7.5\sigma$ significance given eight degrees of freedom~\citep{Wilks1938}.
 A weak excess with a TS value of 6.3 is presented between 20~GeV and 80~GeV, which might suggest a high-energy tail or is merely a statistical fluctuation.
 If we only account for the first five energy bins ($2-20~\rm GeV$), which covers the main spectral component of \gce, the TS value decreases to 73.8, but the significance increases to $7.7\sigma$.